-"There are places that we know are important to whanau, sites that are wāhi tapu, and we'd like to reassert Māori names of places and hunting grounds that existed in the city.
+"Māori designers need to be involved from the beginning of the difference, Maori designers need to be there from the beginning."
+Tau says the Māori identity has to be more inclusive.
+"There are places that we know are important to whanau, sites that are wahi tapu, and we'd like to reassert Maori names of places and hunting grounds that existed in the city.
 We have a target of 5000 place-names by the end of 10 years."
+All headings in the CERA Recovery Strategy appear in Māori and